Code-Institute-Submissions/HLuke93-ms2/README.md

 ![Game Testing](./read-me/manualtesting.png)
 <br>

-* Lighthouse in Dev Tools was run on this webpage to check accessibility and performace. <br>
+* Lighthouse in Dev Tools was run on this webpage to check accessibility and performance. <br>

 ![Lighthouse results](./read-me/lighthouseREADME.png)
 <br>